lauw4/Wave-function-collapse-2D/README.md

 - If the player gets caught by a character, the game ends.
 - The objective is to survive as long as possible without getting caught.

+`Warning : if you can't see your character, please restart the game !`

 ## File Structure

 - `Controller.py`: Main Python script to run the game.